NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/advanced_infos.md

       # Stop bad estimates upsetting machine clock.
       maxupdateskew 100.0

-      # This directive enables kernel synchronisation (every 11 minutes) of the
+      # This directive enables kernel synchronization (every 11 minutes) of the
       # real-time clock.
 Note that it can’t be used along with the 'rtcfile' directive.
       rtcsync